 COM 383.
 Public Relations.
-3 hours.
+(W) 3 hours.
 F.

 A study of the principles, history, and practice of public relations in business, educational institutions, social welfare organizations, and government.
-Topics included are the processes of influencing public opinion, analysis of public relations programs, the responsibilities of the public relations practitioner to his or her clients, to the media, and to the public.
-Prerequisites: Junior standing and proficiencies in spelling, grammar, and keyboarding.
+Topics included are the processes of influencing public opinion, analysis of public relations programs, and the responsibilities of public relations practitioners to their clients, to the media, and to the public.
+This course contains a significant writing component.

 COM 385.
-Public Relations Production Techniques.
+Public Relations Methods.
 3 hours.
 Sp.

-A study of the design and production of specialized forms of communication, such as reports, leaflets, and brochures.
-Attention is given to typography, copyfitting and layout, and color reproduction.
-Prerequisite: consent of the instructor.
+A study of the design and production of specialized forms of communication.
+Attention is given to audience analysis, message content and design, and basic design principles for various media channels.
+Prerequisite: COM 383 Public Relations.